 🎟️ $25 per person

 Take in the intricate and extravagant details as Gustav Klimt’s work is projected around you in a spectacular showcase of shimmering golds and unique patterns.
 Feel as though you’re swimming in his masterpieces as you’re surrounded by a performance of a specially-curated classical soundtrack.
-If you’re a fan of fine designs and details, or looking for the perfect snap for Instagram, then we’d definitely recommend a visit to this dazzling art event making its way to Singapore on January 24th.
+If you’re a fan of fine designs and details, or looking for the perfect snap for Instagram, then we’d definitely recommend a visit to this dazzling art event at GROUNDSEESAW, Singapore.

 📍Ground Seesaw, Parkview Square, 600 North Bridge Road, 188778